tagspaces/documentation/docs/perspectives/grid.md

 ![](/media/grid-perspective-folder-card.png)

-> **Note <profeature />:** Defining descriptions and thumbnails for folders are features available in the Pro and the Enterprise versions of the app.
+> **<ProFeature /> -** Defining descriptions and thumbnails for folders are features available in the Pro and the Enterprise versions of the app.

 ## List view